 Or if you are hosting a backyard wedding, you can even turn it into a potluck!
-I know a girl in Hawaii who even hosted a luau-style wedding and roasted a pig, Hawaiian-style!
+A friend of mine who got married in Hawaii even hosted a luau-style wedding and roasted a pig, Hawaiian-style!

+#15.
 Email your save-the-dates

 That way you can save money and still follow up with formal invitations (or just email those too, I won’t judge).

+#16.
 Shop second-hand or discount